 A 10-Minute Mindful Movement Practice to Ease into Sleep

-There have been some studies looking into whether mindfulness and other meditative movements like those found in yoga, tai chi, and qi gong, can improve sleep quality.
+There have been some studies looking into whether mindfulness and other mindful movements like those found in yoga, tai chi, and qi gong, can improve sleep quality.
 According to one review of studies taking a few minutes to settle your mind and body before bed can help you fall asleep faster as well as help you get more restful sleep.

 There’s still a need for more high-quality research.
-One review of 1,049 studies on meditative movement and sleep outcomes found only 14 studies worthy of being included in the review.
+One review of 1,049 studies on mindful movement and sleep outcomes found only 14 studies worthy of being included in the review.
 Of those 14, the results showed that mindful movement interventions led to significantly better sleep quality.

 While we wait for the research community to provide more definitive answers, it seems it’s definitely worth giving mindful movement a try if you have trouble sleeping.

-This movement stretches your upper back and loosens tension down your spine.
+This mindful movement stretches your upper back and loosens tension down your spine.
 Place your hands on the ground beneath your shoulders and your knees on the ground beneath your hips, keep your back straight and your head forward.
 As you inhale gently drop your belly toward the floor, lift your chest and look forward arching your spine slightly.
 As you exhale bring your face toward your navel while doming your upper spine, rounding the top of your back.
 Repeat for 3-5 breaths.

 From an all-fours position, step your right foot forward and slide your left knee further behind you.
 Place your hands on your knee.
 This deep lunge stretches the front of your hips, an area that gets tight after a day of sitting.
 Hold for five breaths.
 Switch sides.